 But You can easily convert Pdf files using Zamzar.com

 Go to Zamzar.com and click the Browse button next to Step 1 and choose your file.
-By default, Step 2 will be set to DOC format, but you can choose to convert your PDF to other file types such as TXT, HMTL, RTF, etc. Type in your email address for Step 3 and click Convert.
+By default, in Step 2 will be set to DOC format.
+However, you can choose to convert your PDF to other file types such as TXT, HTML, RTF, etc. Type in your email address for Step 3 and click Convert.